wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     (3) A certificate of the Attorney-General---

-    *   (a) to the effect that any alleged liability of the Crown arises otherwise than in respect of Her Majesty's Government in New Zealand; or
+    *   (a) to the effect that any alleged liability of the Crown arises otherwise than in respect of the Sovereign's Government in New Zealand; or

-    *   (b) to the effect that any proceedings by the Crown are proceedings otherwise than in right of Her Majesty's Government in New Zealand,---
+    *   (b) to the effect that any proceedings by the Crown are proceedings otherwise than in right of the Sovereign's Government in New Zealand,---

     shall, for the purposes of this Act, be conclusive as to the matter so certified.